Payment Options > Survivor Options

 - If you elect one of the survivor options, but then your pension beneficiary dies before you, your pension payment will increase to the straight life amount (either full or early reduced).

-- Upon your death, insurances continue for your designated survivor pension beneficiary.
+- Upon your death, insurance benefits continue for your designated survivor pension beneficiary.
 Your eligible dependents who were covered at the time of your death will also continue to receive insurance benefits only if you have chosen the survivor option.

 - Your survivor option choice has no bearing on insurance coverage for your dependents.
 If they are eligible, they have full coverage (not 75 percent or 50 percent coverage).